hyphacoop/handbook/data.md

 # How We Use Data

-_This page's outline and format of this page is adopted from [Projects by IF: How IF uses data](https://www.projectsbyif.com/how-if-uses-data/)._
+This page's outline and format is inspired by [Projects by IF: How IF uses data](https://www.projectsbyif.com/how-if-uses-data/).

 ### Contents

 - [Our Websites and Hosted Services](#our-websites-and-hosted-services)
     - [What data we collect](#what-data-we-collect)
     - [Why we collect data](#why-we-collect-data)